 Whether shopping for a new computer or upgrading an old one, you’ve likely come across the the “64-bit” designation and wondered what it meant.
 Read on as we explain what Windows 64-bit is and why you’d want a piece of that 64-bit pie.

-Windows 7 and 8 have done an enormous amount to increase the popularity of 64-bit computing among home users but many people are unclear on what exactly it means (and may not even realize they’re already running it).
+Starting with Windows 7, Microsoft has done an enormous amount to increase the popularity of 64-bit computing among home users, but many people are unclear on what exactly it means (and may not even realize they’re already running it).
 Today we’re taking a look at the history of 32-bit and 64-bit computing, whether or not your computer can handle it, and the benefits and shortcomings of using a 64-bit Windows environment.

 A Very Brief History of 64-bit Computing

 Before we start dazzling you with interesting history, let’s get the basics down.
 What does 64-bit even mean?
-In the context of discussions about 32-bit and 64-bit personal computers the XX-bit format refers to the width of the CPU’s register.
+In the context of discussions about 32-bit and 64-bit personal computers the XX-bit format refers to the width of the CPU register.

-The register is a small amount of storage used by the CPU where the CPU keeps the data it needs to access the quickest in order for optimum computer performance.
-The bit designation refers to the width of the register, thus a 64-bit register can hold more data than a 32-bit register which in turn holds more than 16-bit and 8-bit registers.
-The more ample the space in the CPU’s register system the more it can handle, especially in terms of utilizing system memory.
+The register is a small amount of storage where the CPU keeps whatever data it needs to access quickly for optimal computer performance.
+The bit designation refers to the width of the register.
+A 64-bit register can hold more data than a 32-bit register, which in turn holds more than 16-bit and 8-bit registers.
+The more ample the space in the CPU’s register system, the more it can handle—especially in terms of using system memory efficiently.
 A CPU with a 32-bit register, for example, has a ceiling of 232 addresses within the register and is thus limited to accessing 4GB of RAM.
-This may have seemed like an enormous volume of RAM when they were hashing out register sizes 40 years ago but it’s a rather inconvenient limit for modern computers.
+This may have seemed like an enormous amount of RAM when they were hashing out register sizes 40 years ago but it’s a rather inconvenient limit for modern computers.